 Note that, in some cases, the query that is associated with the default view isn't run when you first open a page.
 For example, if you open the page through a tile, the tile's query will be run, regardless of the query that is associated with the default view.
 Additionally, if you open a page that has a Standard view that already has a defined query, the original query will be run instead of the default view's query.
 In this case, you will receive an informational message when the view is loaded.
 If you switch views after the page has been loaded, the view query should be able to be run as expected.
 In version 10.0.10 and later, the informational message that you receive will have an embedded action that lets you load the default view's query directly.

 The Manage my views dialog box gives you basic maintenance capabilities over your personal views and the order of views in the view selector.
 To open this page, select the view name to open the view selector drop-down menu, select More, and then select Manage my views.

 For a list of available views for that page, the following set of actions are available.

-- Change the default view: Use the Pin as default action to make the currently highlighted view the default view for this page.
+- Change the default view – Use the Pin as default action to make the currently selected view the default view for this page.

-- Rename a view: Use the Rename action to change the name of the currently highlighted personal view.
+- Rename a view – Use the Rename action to change the name of the currently selected personal view.
 This action is turned off for locked views.

-- Delete a view: Use the Remove action to permanently delete the currently highlighted view from the page.
+- Delete a view – Use the Delete action to permanently delete the currently selected view from the page.
 There is no way to recover a view after you remove it.

 Any changes made in this dialog box will take effect after you select the Save button.